-If AEMO is notified by the Network Operator under clauses 7.6.1(d)(iii) or 7.7.1(c) (iii) that the total of all Users’ reconciliation adjustment amounts for a nomination day does not equal zero then AEMO will determine a miscellaneous reconciliation amount for each User that had a User’s reconciliation adjustment amount on that nomination day.
-The miscellaneous reconciliation amount determined by AEMO must be equal to the User’s reconciliation adjustment amount for the nomination day that AEMO used in its calculation under clause 7.10.13(c) but of the opposite sign.
+If AEMO is notified by the Network Operator under clauses 8.5.1(c)(ii) or 8.6.1(c)(iv)that the total of all Users’ reconciliation adjustment amounts for a nomination day does not equal zero then AEMO will determine a miscellaneous reconciliation amount for each User that had a User’s reconciliation adjustment amount on that nomination day.
+The miscellaneous reconciliation amount determined by AEMO must be equal to the User’s reconciliation adjustment amount for the nomination day that AEMO used in its calculation under clause 8.9.12(c) but of the opposite sign.

-If AEMO determines one or more miscellaneous reconciliation amounts for a nomination day under paragraphs (a) or (b), it must notify each miscellaneous reconciliation amount by not later than 2 business days prior to the nomination day in respect of which AEMO wishes to incorporate the miscellaneous reconciliation amount under clause 7.10.13(a).
+If AEMO determines one or more miscellaneous reconciliation amounts for a nomination day under paragraphs (a) or (b), it must notify each miscellaneous reconciliation amount by not later than 2 business days prior to the nomination day in respect of which AEMO wishes to incorporate the miscellaneous reconciliation amount under clause 8.9.12(a).

-Reconciliation Amounts for Basic Metered Delivery Points
+Reconciliation Amounts for Non-daily metered Delivery Points

-On nomination day +1, AEMO must determine the reconciliation amount for a basic metered delivery point for the nomination day in accordance with the following formula:
+On nomination day +1, AEMO must determine the reconciliation amount for a non-daily metered delivery point for the nomination day in accordance with the following formula:

 RAi = EWi – DWLi